-- b.
+- a.
+Submit monthly DMRs by the 15th day of the following month. - b.
 Submit quarterly DMRs, unless otherwise specified in the permit, by the 15th day of the month following the monitoring period.
 Quarterly sampling periods are January through March, April through June, July through September, and October through December.
 The Permittee must submit the first quarterly DMR on November 15 for the quarter beginning on 7/1/2019. - c.
-Submit annual DMRs, unless otherwise specified in the permit, by January 15 for the previous calendar year.
-The annual sampling period is the calendar year. - d.
-Submit permit renewal application monitoring data in WQWebDMR. - 4.
+Submit single sample DMRs, unless otherwise specified in the permit, by April 15 for the previous calendar year. - 4.
 Enter the "No Discharge" reporting code for an entire DMR, for a specific monitoring point, or for a specific parameter as appropriate, if the Permittee did not discharge wastewater or a specific pollutant during a given monitoring period. - 5.
 Report single analytical values below detection as "less than the detection level (DL)" by entering < followed by the numeric value of the detection level (e.g. < 2.0) on the DMR.
 If the method used did not meet the minimum DL and quantitation level (QL) identified in the permit, report the actual QL and DL in the comments or in the location provided. - 6.
 Report single analytical values between the detection level (DL) and the quantitation level (QL) by entering the estimated value, the code for estimated value/below quantitation limit (j) and any additional information in the comments.
-Submit a copy of the laboratory report as an attachment using WOWebDMR. - 7.
+Submit a copy of the laboratory report as an attachment using WQWebDMR. - 7.
 Report the test method used for analysis in the comments if the laboratory used an alternative method not specified in the permit and as allowed in Appendix A. - 8.
 Calculate average values and calculated total values (unless otherwise specified in the permit) using: - a.
 The reported numeric value for all parameters measured between the detection value and the quantitation value for the sample analysis. - b.
-One-half the detection value (for values reported below detection) if the lab detected the parameter in another sample from the same monitoring point for the reporting period. - c.
+One-half the detection value (for values reported below detection) if the lab detected the parameter in another sample from the same monitoring point for the reporting period.

+- c.
 Zero (for values reported below detection) if the lab did not detect the parameter in another sample for the reporting period. - 9.
 Report single-sample grouped parameters (for example: priority pollutants, PAHs, pulp and paper chlorophenolics, TTOs) on the WQWebDMR form and include: sample date, concentration detected, detection limit (DL) (as necessary), and laboratory quantitation level (QL) (as necessary).